Rangi42/polishedcrystal/README.md

 ## Download and Play

+### THE VERSION CURRENTLY BEING UPDATED IS [3.0.0 beta](https://github.com/Rangi42/polishedcrystal/releases).
+It is updated whenever this repository is updated.

+#### 2.2.0 is the most recent stable release so you will run into far less bugs, but recent is relative as it's over three years old and is no longer being supported.
+3.0.0 is in beta and occassionally you may find some pretty bad bugs but the game is still pretty far along and has a lot of significant improvements.
+Also this README is pretty old so be aware some stuff here is out of date.
+We'll properly update this later I guess.

 The most recent version is [2.2.0](https://github.com/Rangi42/polishedcrystal/releases/tag/v2.2.0) as of September 20, 2016.
 [The changelog](CHANGELOG.md) lists all changes since then.

 To play, download the .ips patch file, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to a default Crystal ROM.